Qeole/Enlight/README.md

 * Add line numbers (_default: off_): add line numbers on the left of file content.
 Line numbers are created with CSS and are not part of the file contents.
+* Set the width for tab characters (_default: 8-space long_): choose a size for displaying tabulation characters.
 * Select the programming languages to use in the add-on pop-up and for auto-detection.
 Using many languages tends to slow down auto-detection and to make it less accurate.
 Defaults to the list of “common” languages as offered